pioz/god/README.md

 # God - Go-daemons

-God (go-daemons) is a tool to deploy and manage daemons in the GO ecosystem on GNU/Linux machines using [systemd](https://www.freedesktop.org/wiki/Software/systemd/).
+God (go-daemons) is a tool to deploy and manage daemons in the Go ecosystem on GNU/Linux machines using [systemd](https://www.freedesktop.org/wiki/Software/systemd/).

 <img src="gopher/devil_gopher.png" width="300" alt="Devil Gopher" />